jamescherti/pathaction/README.md

 ### Example 1

-The `pathaction` command-line tool utilizes regular expressions or filename pattern matching found in the rule-set file named `.pathaction.yaml` to associate commands with file types.
+The `pathaction` command-line tool uses regular expressions or filename pattern matching found in the rule-set file named `.pathaction.yaml` to associate commands with file types.

+#### Step 1: Allow the directory

 First off, we are going to create and change the current directory to the project directory:
 ```